'Maskless, Thoughtless Rager': Gov. Jared Polis Disappointed With CU Boulder Students At Riot

 DENVER (CBS4) – During a regularly-scheduled news conference on Tuesday, Gov. Jared Polis shared his disappointment with hundreds of students at the University of Colorado Boulder following a party-turned-riot on Saturday.
 He said he was offended by the students damaging several cars and attacking law enforcement and first responders.

 “I’m hopeful that no one gets COVID from the result of this past weekend’s maskless, thoughtless rager in Boulder, but sadly given where we’re at with the virus, that’s unlikely.
-It’s highly likely that some transmission occurred, and that kind of behavior jeopardizes everything we care about in our state,” Polis said.READ MORE: Colorado Bureau Of Investigation: Vehicle Thefts Dramatically Jump In 2020
+It’s highly likely that some transmission occurred, and that kind of behavior jeopardizes everything we care about in our state,” Polis said.READ MORE: University Hill Riot: Boulder Shares New Details Including Cost Of Damage

 So far, police have not announced any arrests.